 2B The QB has 2.5 seconds before the rusher(s) can come across the line of scrimmage.

 2D The QB has 7 seconds from the snap of the ball to get the ball into play (pass, hand-off, or pitch) or he is down at that point.
-The ball must be placed at the spot where the whistle is blown.
+The ball to be placed at the original line of scrimmage

 2E If the QB gives the ball to another player behind the line of scrimmage, that player can run or pass the ball, but has unlimited time to complete the play.
 The QB must make a full exchange to another player in order for the option to be legitimate.

-3B One running back can go in motion, but cannot head up field until the ball has been snapped (a loss of the down).
+4B One receiver can go in motion, but cannot head up field until the ball has been snapped (a loss of the down).